Poker Tilt: What It Is & How to Avoid It

 Poker tilt is an emotional response that can affect even the most experienced players, leading to poor decisions and significant losses.
 Recognizing the triggers—such as bad cards, unlucky draws, or frustrating opponents—is key to managing and overcoming tilt.
 By maintaining composure, focusing on strategy, and understanding that variance is a part of the game, players can minimise the impact of tilt and improve their long-term performance.
 Remember, poker is as much a mental game as it is a skill-based one, so controlling your emotions is just as important as mastering the rules.

-Poker Tilt FAQs
+FAQs about Poker Tilt

 1. What is poker tilt?